ifstudies/acs_microdata_marriage_deserts/index.md

 These visualizations were created as a means of checking the findings within our main [Marriage Deserts](https://ifstudies.github.io/marriage_deserts/) site.
 That site's visualizations use the 2020 Decennial Census rather than the 2023 ACS5; in addition, they show household-level rather than individual-level statistics.
 As a result, the two sets of maps do not match exactly; however, many similar patterns are present in both.

-*PUMA is an abbreviation for *Public Use Microdata Area*.
+*PUMA is an abbreviation for Public Use Microdata Area.

 ## Categorical maps